joseeden/joeden/docs/005-Cybersecurity/006-Identity-and-Access-Management/010-Defense-in-Depth.md

 ---

-In access control, organizations employ a defense-in-depth strategy, integrating people, technology, and operations across multiple layers.
+In access control, organizations employ a defense-in-depth strategy which integrates people, technology, and operations across multiple layers.
 This aims to prevent or deter cyberattacks by implementing various permissions in building, server rooms, networks, and applications.

-* **Multi-Factor Authentication (MFA) Example**
+* **Multi-Factor Authentication (MFA)**
   - Combines username/password with a phone-sent code.
   - Implements two-layered authentication: something you have and something you know.